Barre/ZeroFS/README.md

 Devices are discovered dynamically by the NBD server - no restart needed!
 You can read/write these files directly through NFS/9P, or access them as block devices through NBD.

-**Important**: Once an NBD device is created with a specific size, the size cannot be changed.
-To resize, delete and recreate the device.

 ## Geo-Distributed Storage with ZFS

 Since ZeroFS makes S3 regions look like local block devices, you can create globally distributed ZFS pools by running multiple ZeroFS instances across different regions: